Periodic monopoles and difference modules: Review of the Kobayashi-Hitchin correspondences for -flat bundles

 \end{cor}

-The Kobayashi-Hitchin correspondence in the proposition provides us with an interesting equivalence between objects in differential geometry and objects in algebraic geometry.
+The Kobayashi-Hitchin correspondence in the theorem provides us with an interesting equivalence between objects in differential geometry and objects in algebraic geometry.
 It is an origin of the hyperk\"ahler property of the moduli spaces.
 It is a starting point of the non-abelian Hodge theory of Simpson.
 (See \cite{s4}.)

-\subsubsection{Tame harmonic bundles and regular filtered $\lambda$-flat bundles}
+\subsection{Tame harmonic bundles and regular filtered $\lambda$-flat bundles}

-Simpson studied the generalization of Proposition \ref{prop;17.10.27.1} to the context of harmonic bundles on quasi-projective curves in \cite{Simpson90}.
+Simpson studied a generalization of Theorem \ref{thm;17.10.27.1} to the context of harmonic bundles on quasi-projective curves in \cite{Simpson90}.
 To state his result, let us recall the concepts of tame harmonic bundles and regular filtered $\lambda$-flat bundles.